The Wonder Years: Final episode and epilogue

 They soon find their way back to their hometown and arrive hand-in-hand to a Fourth of July parade.
 During this parade, the adult Kevin (Daniel Stern) describes the fate of the show's main characters.
-Kevin makes up with his father, graduates from high school in 1974, and leaves for college, later becoming a writer.
+Kevin makes up with Jack, graduates from high school in 1974, and leaves for college, later becoming a writer.
 Paul studies law at Harvard.
 Karen, Kevin's sister, gives birth to a son in September 1973.
-Kevin's mother becomes a businesswoman and corporate board chairwoman.
-Kevin's father dies in 1975 and Wayne takes over his father's furniture business.
+Norma becomes a businesswoman and corporate board chairwoman.
+Jack dies in 1975 and Wayne takes over Jack's furniture business.
 Winnie studies art history in Paris while Kevin stays in the United States.
 Winnie and Kevin end up writing to each other once a week for the next eight years.
 When Winnie returns to the United States in 1982, Kevin meets her at the airport, with his wife and eight-month-old son.

 The final sounds, voice-over narration, and dialogue of the episode and series is that of Kevin as an adult, with children heard in the background:

-A little boy (Stern's real life son, Henry) can be heard asking "Hey, Dad, want to play catch?" during a break in the final narration.
+A little boy (Stern's real life son, Henry Stern) can be heard asking "Hey, Dad, want to play catch?" during a break in the final narration.
 Kevin responds, "I'll be right there."

 In 2011, the finale was ranked number 11 on the TV Guide Network special, TV's Most Unforgettable Finales.